SAP-samples/cloud-espm-cloud-native/README.md

 The ESPM applications consists of five microservices and one external service.
 1. Customer Service - This service process customer and shopping cart information
 2. Product Service - This service can be used to process products and stock information
 3. Sales Services - Sales Orders are processed by this service.
-Each time a sales order is created, it’s not directly inserted into the database but inserted into a queue and a background process called worker picks the message from queue and inserts to the Database.
+Each time a sales order is created, it’s not directly inserted into the database, but inserted into a queue.
+A background process called worker picks the message from queue and inserts to the database.
 The rationale behind this approach is explained later in the document.
 For read operation on sales order, its directly read from the database.
 4. Worker - Background process which picks the Sales Order from the queue and inserts it into the database.
 5. Gateway - it’s an optional component and acts as entry point for the complete application.
 It also acts as a reverse proxy and routes the request to the appropriate microservice.
 6. External Tax Service - This is a service which is external to the application and used to do tax calculation.
-This Tax calculation service is provided to be used along with the implementation of Circuit Breaker, Quarantine pattern.
+This Tax calculation service is provided, to be used along with the implementation of Circuit Breaker, Quarantine pattern.

 A [Domain Driven Design](https://en.wikipedia.org/wiki/Domain-driven_design) approach was used to decide the capabilities of each microservices.
 The Customer and Cart entities are part of the Customer Microservice and Product and Stock entities are part of the Product Service.
 To keep things simple there is only one entity in Sales Service which is the Sales Order entity.
-In real world scenarios Sales Entity might have Sales Order Header and Sales Order Line Items Entity and more.
+In real world scenarios, Sales Entity might have Sales Order Header and Sales Order Line Items Entity and more.
 The Product and Customer service has its own database while Sale and worker shares the same database.

 Each of the resilience patterns has been fit into architecture of the ESPM Application to showcase how they can make an application resilient during potential failures.
 These are some of the potential places where the pattern could be applied.
 There could be more points in the application where the pattern could have been applied to make it more resilient.

 #### Retry
 In a distributed environment some resources may not be reachable or unavailable due to network latency or network glitches.
-A simple retry might cause the execution of a task to succeed which would have failed if no retry was attempted.
-This pattern is showcased by wrapping the database calls in Product and Customer Service with a retry so that if the database is not momentarily reachable a retry will ensure that the task succeeds
+A simple retry might cause the execution of a task to succeed which would have failed, if no retry was attempted.
+This pattern is showcased by wrapping the database calls in Product and Customer Service with a retry.
+This ensures that if the database is not momentarily reachable a retry will ensure that the task succeeds.

 #### Timeout
 It's usually not possible to predict how long it will take for response while calling an external service.
 Defining a timeout ensures that the caller be interrupted and does not wait indefinitely if the no response is received.
 The timeout is implemented in the Sales Service while calling the external Tax Service.
 This ensures that Sales Service is not indefinitely blocked by calls to Tax Service.